apache/gravitino/docs/index.md

 * [Doris catalog](./jdbc-doris-catalog.md): a complete guide to using Gravitino to manage Doris data.
 * [Hadoop catalog](./hadoop-catalog.md): a complete guide to using Gravitino to manage fileset using Hadoop Compatible File System (HCFS).
+* [Kafka catalog](./kafka-catalog.md): a complete guide to using Gravitino to manage Kafka topics metadata.

 ### Trino connector